tdurtschi/lws-docs/mkdocs/docs/1. Lake Wingra Software/01 - whoAreWe.md

 Hello, I'm Teagan Durtschi.
 I created Lake Wingra Software with the goal of connecting with great people to work on interesting projects.

-Since 2022, I've been lucky to collaborate with a diverse set of different teams, including a healthcare startup, a manufacturing facility, a university lab, and a permaculture consultancy.
+Since 2022, I've been lucky to collaborate with a diverse set of different teams in different industries, including healthcare, manufacturing, retail, and agriculture.
 I enjoy hitting the ground running and identifying high-impact areas to help teams improve their software products.

 Do you need help building or refining your product?
 Let's connect!
 Send me an email `lakewingrasoftware@gmail.com` or DM me on [LinkedIn](https://www.linkedin.com/in/teagandurtschi/).